whlll-coder/Ascend-samples/cplusplus/level2_simple_inference/0_data_process/ffmpegdecode/README.md

 **This readme file provides only guidance for running the sample in command line (CLI) mode.
 For details about how to run the sample in MindStudio, see [Running Video Samples in MindStudio](https://gitee.com/ascend/samples/wikis/Mindstudio%E8%BF%90%E8%A1%8C%E5%9B%BE%E7%89%87%E6%A0%B7%E4%BE%8B?sort_id=3164874).**

-## VENC Sample
+## FFmpeg frame slice Sample

-Function: encodes a video.
+Function: cut video.into frame

 Input: original MP4 file

-Output: encoded H.264 file

 ### Prerequisites